Editor, Webmaster: Phil Cartwright Editor@earlyjas.org

 young Bob Wilber.

 Bechet returned to France in June 1950 and began playing again with Claude Luter’s orchestra. .
-His records
+His records were

-were being played regularly on the radio.
+being played regularly on the radio.
 The French loved Sidney and he had become a nationally famous star.

-In August of 1953 Sidney flew to the USA and performed in several cities but continuing digestive problems
+In August of 1953 Sidney flew to the USA and performed in several cities but continuing digestive problems caused

-easily become the mayor of Paris.
+become the mayor of Paris.

 He was working at the French Riviera when he became ill and became progressively worse.
-After being sent to
+After being sent to a

-a specialist he was diagnosed as gravely ill with lung cancer.
+specialist he was diagnosed as gravely ill with lung cancer.
 He suffered for almost 6 months and finally at one

 o'clock on the afternoon of 14 May 1959 - his 62 birthday - Sidney Joseph Bechet died.

 Bechet was a giant of traditional jazz, an originator who could be inventive within any musical line-up.
-His
+His thrilling

-he remained a supremely gifted melodist.
+remained a supremely gifted melodist.
 His interpretation of the blues is timeless, and all of his work contains a

 passion that should never be absent from jazz.